 • Respect and sensitivity towards other religions, beliefs, cultures and backgrounds

 • Discreet and observant of visitor behaviour

 • Ability to work in a team

 • Flexibility and adaptability

 One shift per month is encouraged but we can be flexible and are grateful for any donation of time that fits around your needs.
 You pick the day and time!

 Cathedral and environs, including Cloister, entrance, The Chapel of the Holy Cross and Deanery Garden, College Green and Woodlands and Riverbanks.
 This includes both inside and outside locations and the routes are decided by you.

-• Specific training relevant to the role from the Head of Security.
+• Specific training relevant to the role from the Head of Security

-Unfortunately we are unable to offer expenses.
+Unfortunately we are not able to offer expenses.

 • References available on request.